siranishkd/portfoliov3.1/exampleSite/content/english/testimonial.md

 ---
-title : "TESTIMONIALS"
+title : "Testimonials"
 testimonial_slider:
 # slider item loop
-- name : "Micheal Clark"
+- name : "Jeffrey Chen"
-  image : "images/clients/client1.jpg"
+  image : "images/backgrounds/novelship-logo.jpeg"
-  designation : "CEO, RANDOM COMPANY" content : "Lorem ipsum dolor sit amet, consectetur adipisicing elit.
-Dolores ad, omnis totam iusto quia?
-Excepturi itaque quaerat, quia unde delectus rem error dignissimos in iusto."
+  designation : "Lead Product Manager, Novelship" content : "(Stay Tuned for update)"

 # slider item loop
-- name : "Peter Parker"
+- name : "Sam Wu"
-  image : "images/clients/client2.jpg"
+  image : "images/backgrounds/SMU logo.png"
-  designation : "CEO, RANDOM COMPANY" content : "Lorem ipsum dolor sit amet, consectetur adipisicing elit.
-Dolores ad, omnis totam iusto quia?
-Excepturi itaque quaerat, quia unde delectus rem error dignissimos in iusto."
+  designation : "Senior Assistant Director, Alumni Giving" content : "Summer 2020: Anish is someone who will go very far in life, especially when he applies himself to whatever role he is in or job that he is doing.
+He was an absolute joy to work with, and in my professional opinion I can quite honestly say that he ranks as one of the very best interns I have ever had the privilege of mentoring/overseeing."

 # slider item loop
-- name : "Jessica Jones"
+- name : "Stephen Hoskins"
-  image : "images/clients/client3.jpg"
+  image : "images/backgrounds/ROSA.png"
-  designation : "CEO, RANDOM COMPANY" content : "Lorem ipsum dolor sit amet, consectetur adipisicing elit.
-Dolores ad, omnis totam iusto quia?
-Excepturi itaque quaerat, quia unde delectus rem error dignissimos in iusto."
+  designation : "Principle Research Associate, ROSA" content : "Summer 2019: Anish carried himself in a polite and respectable manner.
+We found him extremely inquisitive and hardworking.
+He was quick and eager to adopt new skills, and was committed to every task that was given to him.
+His association with us was very fruitful."

 # custom style
 custom_class: ""